Just diagnosed with Hepatitis C?

 Initial blood tests:

 Your doctor will ask you for some tests.
 There will be a simple qualitative test just to confirm if you have Hep C at all.
-This is done by testing hepatitis c antibodies in the blood.
+This is done by testing hepatitis C antibodies in the blood.
 It does not cost much.
 If this is positive, then it only reveals that you have been infected with the virus at some time.
 If negative, then you may be required to have another test after 12 weeks.
-This is called the window period – the rough time it can take from initial exposure until the antibodies to the virus becoming detectable in your blood.
+This is called the window period—the rough time it can take from initial exposure until the antibodies to the virus become detectable in your blood.

-Further to check for the active virus is necessary.
-If negative, then you have had hepatitis C but are no longer infected, this happens to very few people and is called spontaneous clearance.
-Positive PCR test then that means you currently have hepatitis C.
+Further checking for the active virus is necessary.
+If negative, then you have had hepatitis C but are no longer infected; this happens to very few people and is called spontaneous clearance.
+Positive PCR test, then that means you currently have hepatitis C.

 To know the extent of virus activity, the test entails a vial count, which is done using different methods in different countries.
 The count is usually in millions.
 (0.1 million to over four million.)
 There are tests to do Genotypes.